rediahmds/two-dimentional-shape/README.md

 # two-dimentional-shape
-Create two dimentional shape using loop in python
+Create two dimentional shape using loop in python.

-It's just an exercise to build my strong programming intuition.
+It's just an exercise to build strong programming intuition.